aggregat4/dendriform/README.md

     1. wire up that service in the client side code
     1. implement notification callbacks for UI to react to changes
     1. consider what cleanup strategies are needed for cleaning up inconsistencies
+1. Implement import of some standard format (probably at least the workflowy opml?)
 1. Implement export in some standard format
 1. Implement multi-select and delete and move operations (at least with keyboard)
 1. auto link urls in names and notes